likelion/hdt/README.md

       ```
       git clone https://github.com/JanWielemaker/hdt4swipl hdt
       ```
-    - Edit Makefile, variable `HDTHOME` to point to the location of your built HDT library.
+    - Edit Makefile variable `HDTHOME` to point to the location of your built HDT library.
     - Start SWI-Prolog and run